Michionlion/rayterm/README.md

   (Installed to `/opt/mdl` by default) ([Travis Repository](https://github.com/Michionlion/mdl))

 The required linking and PATH additions should be made, as defined in the respective documentation.
-Notably, the the OptiX and MDL `.so` libraries must be linkable.
+Notably, the OptiX and MDL `.so` libraries must be linkable.
 See `gradle.properties` to change the default expected installation locations.
 Travis uses the given repositories to download the needed headers, libraries, and binaries when building and testing this project.